 Looking Ahead: Shawnee County in 2026

-The 2026 outlook is one of “healthy normalization.”
-While we don’t expect the extreme appreciation of previous years, a 2-3% annual growth is likely.
-To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas Mortgage Team today.
+The 2026 outlook is one of “healthy normalization”.
+While the extreme appreciation of previous years has cooled, the stable inventory and government-backed economy make it a resilient market.
+To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas City mortgage loan team today.